Skip to main content

 # Create a monitor

-monitor = client.create_monitor(
+monitor = client.monitor.create(

 name="Production Chat Assistant Monitor",

-description="Monitoring our production chatbot responses"
+description="Monitoring our production chatbot responses",

 )